Chorus-bdd/Chorus-bdd.github.io/pages/BuiltInHandlers/Remoting/RemotingHandlerExample.md

 Isn't that cleaner?

 Now the steps don't specify the component they run on - we can leave Chorus to figure that out.
-Later we can even change which components define the steps without changing the scenario text.
+Later we can change which components define the steps without changing the scenario text.

 All we need to do is publish the step definitions from the three components: